HuidaeCho/projpicker/docs/source/arcgis_pro_toolbox.rst

 Installation
 -------------

-The ArcGIS Pro toolbox can be isntalled with the batch script.
+The ArcGIS Pro toolbox can be installed with the batch script.

 - :download:`install.bat <../../guis/arcgispro/install.bat>`